xtekky/gpt4free/README.md

 3. **Open GUI**: The app starts a web server with the GUI.
 Open your favorite browser and navigate to `http://localhost:8080/chat/` to access the application interface.
 4. **Firewall Configuration (Hotfix)**: Upon installation, it may be necessary to adjust your Windows Firewall settings to allow the application to operate correctly.
 To do this, access your Windows Firewall settings and allow the application.

 By following these steps, you should be able to successfully install and run the application on your Windows system.
-If you encounter any issues during the installation process, please refer to our Issue Tracker or try to get contact over Discord for assistance.
+If you encounter any issues during the installation process, please refer to our Issue Tracker or try to get in contact over Discord for assistance.

-Run the **Webview UI** on other Platfroms:
+Run the **Webview UI** on other Platforms:

 - [/docs/guides/webview](https://github.com/xtekky/gpt4free/blob/main/docs/webview.md)